jonathanlloyd/blog/content/post/why-you-cant-see-localhost-on-your-local-ip.md

 kernel's networking stack.

 When your server process binds to `127.0.0.1` it is bound to the `lo` Network Interface.
-This is why you cannot connect to it from your local network - it's bound to the wrong interface!
+This is why you cannot connect to it from your local network - the `lo` interface can only be reached from your local machine.

 # 0.0.0.0 Special Case
 If you can't connect to the server process from your local network when it is bound to `127.0.0.1`, what should you do instead?
-One option is to bind to your machine's address on your local network.
-However, it can be quite tedious to work out which interface is on the correct network and your machine's IP on that network.
+One option is to bind to your machine's address on your local network (`192.168.1.12` or whatever).
+However, it can be quite tedious to work out which interface is connected to your local network and the IP that has been assigned to that interface.

 Another option is to bind to an address that can be routed to from *all* Network Interfaces.
 This is what happens when you bind to `0.0.0.0`.

-`0.0.0.0` is a non-routable address that, by convention, will receive packets from every Network Interface on the host when you bind to it.
+`0.0.0.0` is a non-routable address that, by convention, will receive packets from every Network Interface on the host.

 So, the next time you want to host something on your local network, remember to bind to `0.0.0.0`.